TelloViz/Kingdom-Coinquest/README.md

 <h2 id="RecruitedCardHeader" align='center'><b><u>Recruited Cards</u></b></h2>

 A pair of cards not of your kingdom's suit of arms.
 They count as individual cards until played together.
 Playing the 2 cards together is known as <b>recruiting.</b> A recruited card can be played as a card of your suit.
 Any card may become a recruited card when paired with another card of it's same type regardless of suit.
 However, A Jack (wild card) may only be used for Recruiting <a href="#EquipmentCardHeader">Equipment</a> (number valued cards).
-A Jack cannot be used in Recruiting a <a href="#QueenHeader">Queen</a> or Ace.
+A Jack cannot be used in Recruiting a <a href="#QueenHeader">Queen</a> or <a href="#AceHeader">Ace</a>.

 ---